-These field trips are all free and should offer lovely mornings with friends.
+This field trip is free and should offer a sunny morning outdoors with friends.

 Click here to see Photos from the latest garden tour.

 FJGC SCHOLARSHIP RECIPIENTS

 Welcome to the 2022 FJGC Scholarship Awards.
 We are pleased to recognize our scholarship recipients.
 Our students have continued to work hard under challenging situations to continue their educations.
 They have planned for their futures in disciplines that match our interests at FJGC.
 Your generosity has allowed us to identify and reward 5 students.
 We had more applications than money, isn’t that often the case, but the committee has chosen the following five to award this year

 Lea Danhauer will be graduating from Kingston High School and attending Azusa Pacific majoring in Landscaping, Music and Horticulture.
 She is learning horticulture skills working in Hansville gardens.

 Jonah Holmes graduates from North Kitsap High School, participated in Running Start, and will be attending Brigham Young University, majoring in Biology.
 Jonah also managed his own landscaping business during high school.

 Sam Decker will graduate from Kingston HS and attend University of Washington majoring in Bioengineering, Plant Biology and Environmental.
 Sam has extensive experience is horticulture during his high school years.
 He designs and maintains drought tolerant gardens; has a summer position at Windcliff Nursery; hosts presentations about plants suitable for the Pacific Northwest at garden clubs, schools and community centers.
 Do you remember Sam from FJGC?